KumiYAM/book-search-engin/README.md

 # 🏗️ Book Search Engine
 ## Description

-    This app is functioning as a books search engine.<br/>
+    This app is functioning as a books search engine.
-    It's already set up to allow users to save book searches to the back end.<br/>
+    It's already set up to allow users to save book searches to the back end.

 ## Table of Contents